-The major exchanges report trading volume figures on a daily basis, both for individual issues trading and for the total amount of trading executed on the exchange.
+The major exchanges report trading volume figures on a daily basis, both for individual issues trading and for the total amount of trades executed on the exchange.

 Trading volume indicates market liquidity and the supply and demand for securities.
 Trading volume can verify that the stock is liquid enough to allow you to trade in and out of it with confidence.
 Stocks with low trading volume (and low prices, as well) can be very volatile, often enticing you with rip-roaring advances that make your mouth water.
 But beware!
-If a stock is trading fewer than 300,000 shares a day, you may have difficulty executing a trade in a timely manner, which could mean buying higher (or selling lower) than you meant to.
+Trading low-volume stocks requires special handling, and you may have to execute trades over multiple days at varying prices.

 Download it today, FREE when you sign up for our complimentary Cabot Wealth Daily advisory!

 Certain types of investors who subscribe to the “technical analysis” school of thought place enormous importance on the amount of volume behind a stock’s move.
 In fact, due to the nature of technical analysis, any technical indicator uses some combination of only three variables: price, volume and time.

 Does this answer your question, what does volume mean in stocks?
 What other questions do you have?
 Let us know below.